3.11. Aurora

 Aurora Asset View

-3.13.2.
+3.11.2.
 Deploy Aurora on Asset

-3.13.3.
+3.11.3.
 Change Service for an Asset

-To change the Aurora configuration of an asset, navigate to Service Control > Aurora > Asset View (Deployed), select the asset's checkbox and choose > Change Aurora Configuration.
-Then choose the desired service configuration > by clicking Assign and Restart.
+To change the Aurora configuration of an asset, navigate to Service Control > Aurora > Asset View (Deployed), select the asset's checkbox, and choose Change Aurora Configuration.
+Then choose the desired service configuration by clicking Assign and Restart.

 Change Aurora Service Configuration